 Even though bald eagles appear powerful, their calls are surprisingly weak.
 Their weak long sound call is usually a series of high and soft-pitched sounds.

 A high-pitched whistle and piping are the calls of both males and females.
 It is not what you might expect to see from such a powerful raptor, but I find it to be gorgeous.
 As well as this, when the female is ready for copulation, she has a distinct single note call that signals her readiness for the mating process.

 Do eagles screech or scream?

 Eagles screech when another eagle is present or when they are approaching a feeding area or perch.
-You also might be hearing eagles scream because they are immature birds that want something to eat.
+You also might hear eagles scream because they are immature birds that want something to eat.

 “Ca-caw”, which you usually hear from bald eagles in movies, is actually the call of the red-tailed hawk.
-Actually, bald eagles sound more like seagulls.
+Bald eagles sound more like seagulls.

 What kind of bird makes a screeching sound?

 Screeching can be a sound produced by a variety of different kinds of birds.
-These types of owls are Screech Owls, Barred Owls, and Barn Owls, which are the most common ones.
-It is common for them to hoot loudly when they call for their mate or when they are scared to protect themselves from predators.
+These types of owls are Screech Owls, Barred Owls, and Barn Owls, the most common ones.
+They commonly hoot loudly when they call for their mate or are scared to protect themselves from predators.

 Birds make a lot of different sounds depending on the kind of birth: chirps, croaks, whistles, rattles, drumming, trills, and many more.

 Victoria has always loved pets.
 Watching the animals at the zoo was her favorite thing.
 Her first volunteer job was at the local animal shelter, Gateway Area Humane Society.
 It was fun to spend time with all the animals.